Kitchen Extension Guide

 In the current climate, the need for more workspace is higher than ever before.
 From homeschooling to working from home, it makes sense to utilise more space to create a workstation that fits your property's theme.
 One great thing about creating a kitchen/office space is that the materials can complement each other.

-For example, removing a worktop to open up the dining area and placing an island in the middle leaves more space to move around and create the workstation without compromising on storage or appliances.
+For example, removing a worktop to open up the dining area and placing a kitchen island in the middle leaves more space to move around and create the workstation without compromising on storage or appliances.
 Introducing a breakfast bar at the back of the island is a great way to utilise the space.

 Seamless Entry

 An extension that can flow right from the kitchen into the outside can create something quite exquisite.
-The way to do this is to extend the flooring tiles from the kitten past the sliding doors onto a patio area of the garden.
+The way to do this is to extend the flooring tiles from the kitchen past the sliding doors onto a patio area of the garden.

 With the right garden features and lighting, this can create an extension that looks so luxurious you can barely believe it yourself.
 The flooring works best when there is a lighter colour as this gives a more modern look.